CrystalHollows/ValorantBattlePassCalculator/README.md

 # Valorant-Battle-Pass-Calculator
 Use Here:

-THIS IS NOT MY CREATION!
+**THIS IS NOT MY CREATION!
 I MADE SOME MiNOR CHANGES, BUT IT WAS MADE BY Frank L. Franco!
-ALL CREDIT GOES TO HIM!
+ALL CREDIT GOES TO HIM!**

+This is a calculator that tells you all the things you will need to know about your progress on the Valorant Battlepass.